pingcap/docs-tidb-operator/en/deploy-tidb-operator.md

     > **Note:**
     >
-    > After setting `clusterScoped: false`, TiDB Operator will still operate Nodes, Persistent Volumes and Storage Classe in the Kubernetes cluster by default.
-If the role deploying TiDB Operator does not have the permissions of these resource, you can set the corresponding permission request under `controllerManager.clusterPermissions` to `false` to disable operations for these resource by TiDB Operator.
+    > After setting `clusterScoped: false`, TiDB Operator will still operate Nodes, Persistent Volumes, and Storage Classe in the Kubernetes cluster by default.
+If the role that deploys TiDB Operator does not have the permissions to operate these resources, you can set the corresponding permission request under `controllerManager.clusterPermissions` to `false` to disable TiDB Operator's operations on these resources.

     You can modify other items such as `limits`, `requests`, and `replicas` as needed.